openstack/charm-guide/doc/source/admin/storage/ceph-rgw-multisite.rst

 -----------------------

-By default all zones within a deployment will be read/write capable but only the master zone can be used to create new containers.
+By default all zones within a deployment will be read/write capable but only the primary zone can be used to create new containers.

-Non-master zones can optionally be marked as read-only by using the 'readonly'
+Non-primary zones can optionally be marked as read-only by using the 'readonly'
 action:

 .. code::